 Glucose is a simple sugar that comes from food and is the main energy source for your muscles and brain.
 Common sources of glucose are carbohydrates such as fruit, bread, pasta and rice.
 These foods are broken down into sugar, and absorbed into the bloodstream.
 A normal level before eating in the morning is under 100 mg/dL.
 A normal level 1-2 hours after a meal is 140 mg/dL.
 This blood glucose test can detect both hyperglycemia and hypoglycemia (high or low blood sugar levels) to help diagnose diabetes and also to monitor glucose levels in persons with known diabetes.
 Screening is especially important for people at high risk of developing diabetes, such as those with a family history of the disease, those who are overweight and those who are more than 40 years old.

 Cholesterol is a fat that our bodies need to remain healthy, but too much can clog blood vessels and increase the risk of heart disease.
-A blood cholesterol level is different from most tests in that it is not used to diagnose or monitor a disease but is used simply to estimate the risk of developing a disease — specifically heart disease.
-Because high blood cholesterol has been associated with hardening of the arteries, heart disease and a raised risk of death from heart attacks, cholesterol testing is considered a routine part of preventive health care and should be measured at least once every five years in men over the age of 20.
-A healthy level will be under 200 mg/dL.
+Cholesterol is different from most tests in that it is not used to diagnose or monitor a disease but is used to estimate the risk of developing a disease — specifically heart disease.
+Because high blood cholesterol has been associated with hardening of the arteries, heart disease and a raised risk of death from heart attacks, cholesterol testing is considered a routine part of preventive health care.

 Uric acid is produced from the natural breakdown of your body's cells and from the foods you eat.
 Once produced, it’s carried in your blood and passes through your kidneys, where most of it is filtered out into the urine.
 About one in five people has a high uric acid level.
 It may be related to attacks of gout or the development of kidney stones.
 High levels are also seen in high protein diets and kidney disease.
 Most people with high uric acid levels don't have any symptoms or related problems.
 Low levels generally indicate protein deficiency or liver damage.